ChangJoo-Park/website-_/src/docs/development/packages-and-plugins/using-packages.md

 * **Git** dependency on a package in a folder: By default Pub assumes the package is located in the root of the Git repository.
-If that is not the case, you can specify the location with the `path` argument.
-For example:
+If that is not the case, you can specify the location with the `path` argument. 사용 예:
   ```
   dependencies:
     package1: